 The TaylorMade P790 Irons are an upgraded and revamped version of the incredibly popular P790 iron set released in 2017.
 When the first set came out in 2017, both amateurs and PGA Pros alike were stunned at the performance of these clubs; they’re incredibly long, workable and still forgiving.
 The TaylorMade team have made a the face thinner and the sweet spot larger in the updated version of these already impressive irons.

-For explosive power with more than a touch of forgiveness thrown in for good measure, the P790 is a joy to play with.
+In a few words, the P790 irons are a joy to play with.
 TaylorMade had far exceeded expectations with these irons.
 We don’t want to sound too enthusiastic, and we aim to be unbiased in our reviews, but these clubs are genuinely great.

 Here’s a quick rundown of what we thought: –